 Back in the 1950’s strawberries were only distributed through the Melbourne market, that was until Gordon Chapman took the first consignment of strawberries to the Sydney market on the back of a basic flat-tray tuck in the 1960’s.

 Times have changed and now strawberries are distributed to markets throughout Australia’s eastern seaboard and exported throughout Asia.
-But unlike in the 1960’s strawberries are now transported in refrigerated trucks so they reach consumers in perfect condition.
+But unlike in the 1960’s strawberries are now transported in refrigerated trucks with commercial refrigerator so they reach consumers in perfect condition.

 Let’s face it, you don’t need to do much to these strawberries.
 And my boys were completely happy devouring them naturally.
 But one night I decided to roast some strawberries and rhubarb to have with some vanilla ice-cream and it really was a treat.